Pierre Agostini, Ferenc Krausz, Anne L’Huillier win Nobel Prize for physics

 Belarus sentences Nobel laureate Bialiatski to 10 years in prison

+“One particular application of it, which has been mooted, is that blood samples can be examined with these flashes of light to notice any changes,” he said.

+“That means that diseases such as lung cancer could be detected at an incredibly early stage and obviously stop them developing,” Rhys added.

-The award, which has been announced in the Swedish capital Stockholm on Tuesday morning, is the second Nobel of the season after the 2023 Nobel Prize in Physiology or Medicine announced on Monday.
+The award, announced in the Swedish capital Stockholm on Tuesday morning, is the second Nobel of the season after the 2023 Nobel Prize in Physiology or Medicine was announced on Monday.

 The prize in medicine went to mRNA researchers Hungarian-born US citizens Katalin Kariko and Drew Weissman for their groundbreaking technology that paved the way for messenger RNA (mRNA) COVID-19 vaccines.